b1scoito/biscoito.eu/content/posts/rocketseats-discord-server-a-comprehensive-behavioural-analysis.md

 +++

 # How it all started
-I've always heard that Rocketseat had a bad reputation from my friends, that made me question myself why, upon reviewing their YouTube channel where they publish simple tutorials/guides about web frameworks/technologies I realized that they wanted to somewhat help the web development community, but after seeing their courses, it made me sad, because basically, what they were doing was, teaching basic framework/technology knowledge, not _really_ teaching programming logic, how the language actually worked and such.
-All that to make you get a easy job,
+I've always heard that Rocketseat had a bad reputation from my friends, that made me question myself why, upon reviewing their YouTube channel where they publish simple tutorials/guides about web frameworks/technologies I realized that they wanted to somewhat help the web development community, but after seeing their paid courses,

 # Talking Discord
-I also realized a pattern between the time of day, late at night, specific groups of people would join the Discord server and discuss about something random
+I also realized a pattern between the time of day, late at night, specific groups of people would join the Discord server and discuss about something

 # Data Analysis
 So far OSes: